In Prison Awaiting Trial: Plot

-Roman surveyor Giuseppe Di Noi, who has lived in Sweden for many years and married a Swedish woman and respected professional, decides to take his family on holiday in Italy.
-At the Italian border he is stopped and arrested without any explanation.
-After three days in jail in Milan, he learns - through the efforts of a guard - that he has been charged with "manslaughter" of a German citizen.
-Giuseppe is deemed a "fugitive" and thus ineligible for house arrest; he is instead transferred from prison to prison until he reaches the imaginary town of Sagunto (near Salerno), where he gets placed in solitary confinement.
+Roman surveyor Giuseppe Di Noi, who has emigrated in Sweden marrying a local woman and becoming a respected citizen, decides to take his family on holiday in Italy.
+At the Italian border he is stopped and arrested without explanation.
+After three days in jail in Milan, he learns – through the efforts of a guard – that he has been charged with "involuntary manslaughter" of a German citizen.
+Having ignored the arrest warrant (as he lived abroad) Giuseppe is deemed a "fugitive" and thus ineligible for house arrest; he is instead transferred from prison to prison until he reaches the imaginary town of Sagunto (near Salerno), where he gets placed in solitary confinement.

 Di Noi undergoes a genuine judicial ordeal, full of humiliations.
 He is unwillingly involved in a riot, and as a result is transferred to a prison for inmates serving life sentences, and ultimately to a psychiatric facility.
 It takes the obstinacy of his wife, the passionate interest of his lawyer and the benevolence of the investigating magistrate otherwise on vacation, to arrive at a logical explanation.

-While recovered at the hospital, Di Noi's lawyer learns about a highway viaduct Battipaglia-Matera - built years before by an Italian firm where he was employed as a surveyor - which collapsed and caused the death of a German driver in transit.
+While recovered at the hospital, Di Noi's lawyer learns about a highway viaduct Battipaglia-Matera, built years before by an Italian firm where he was employed, which collapsed and caused the death of a German driver in transit.
 The protagonist had subsequently moved to Sweden.
 Lacking international communications, he could not be notified a subpoena, and therefore technically became a fugitive.
 Even after regaining his freedom, Di Noi remains irrevocably marked by the ordeal, both physically and psychologically.